TaylorResearchLab/CANTOS/README.md

 Please ensure your machine has R installed on it.
 It can be downloaded from the following website: https://www.r-project.org/ <br/>

-Before running CANTOS, please ensure the libraries listed in
+Before running CANTOS, please ensure the libraries listed in the Library section below.

 ## Description